When to see your GP

 Making a GP appointment

-Be firm but polite if you feel the appointment you're being offered isn't soon enough.
+Be firm, but polite, if you feel the appointment you're being offered isn't soon enough.

-If you're prepared to see another doctor in the practice, or a practice nurse it may help you to be seen sooner.
+If you're prepared to see another doctor in the practice, or a practice nurse, it may help you to be seen sooner.

-Before your appointment
+Preparing for your GP appointment

-• What your symptoms are
+• what your symptoms are

-• When they first started
+• when they first started

-• How often they occur
+• how often they occur

-• What makes them better or worse
+• what makes them better or worse

-• Any medications you’ve been taking to help
+• any medications you’ve been taking to help

-• Do you have a family history of cancer?
+• whether you have a family history of cancer.

 In your appointment